(Greek words can be viewed using the Symbol font)

 GBC & Elders

-1) Give oversight to rule administrate the
+1) Give oversight to \ rule \ administrate the flock

-2) Shepherd/feed the flock of God (Teach the
+2) Shepherd/feed the flock of God (Teach the Word).

 3) Settle matters of Doctrine & Church policy

 4) Protecting the flock from false teachers